24 Different Types of Ants in Minnesota

 10. Black Ant

 One of the common types of ants in Minnesota is the Formica subsericea.
-It is a black ant that can grow to be anywhere from 1/8 inch to 1/4 inch long.
+It is black and can grow to be anywhere from 1/8 inch to 1/4 inch long.

 They are also known as field ants, and they typically live outside.
-Their nests will be found under stones, logs, and other bits of wood that have been lying around for a while.
+Their nests will be found under stones, logs, and other bits of wood lying around for a while.

 The Formica subsericea are omnivores; they will eat plant- and animal-based foods when given the opportunity.